leonmsaia/image_optimizer/README.md

 # Image Optimizer

 A retro-styled image optimization tool built with Python and Tkinter.
-Resize and compress images for web use with a Winamp-era aesthetic.
+Resize and compress images for web use.

 ## Features